dse/cheat-sheets/nanp.md

 -   The `tel:` prefix is optional, and shall be allowed, for copy/paste convenience.

+    This regular expression now accomodates `tel:` URIs containing telephone extensions (`;ext=...`) and other semicolon-separated
+    data in addition to the subscriber telephone number.

 -   A `+1` or `1` prefix is optional, and shall be allowed, before the ten-digit phone number, to allow an E.123 notated phone number.